Hummingbirds are the jewels of the bird world.

 plumage in the gorget or throat area of the male.
 Blue

-Just like other feathers gorget changes color depending on
+Just like other feathers, those of the gorget change color depending on

 how the light strikes it.
 The color can go from its

-main colors of say red to blue to green and back to the
+main colors of say red, to blue, green, and back to the

 original.
 Sometimes it will be almost black.
 In